wjabbour/rocm-learning/README.md

 # About Me

 Hi, I’m Turner Jabbour.
 I’ve been a software engineer for ~6 years, primarily working in Node.js and React.
-Over the last year I’ve become deeply interested in GPU programming, ROCm, and the broader world of low-level performance engineering.
+Over the two months I’ve become deeply interested in GPU programming, ROCm, and the broader world of low-level performance engineering.

 This repository is my space to learn in public as I delve into GPU kernel engineering and inference systems work.